WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 * an optional sender secret that can be used by the receiver to prove that it received the request.
-In WebRTC the browser would create the secret but the JavaScript on the sending side would know the value.
+In WebRTC the browser would create the secret but the JavaScript on the sending side would not know the value.

 The packet is encrypted by using the secret and an AEAD crypto to create a STUN2 packet where the first two fields are the magic number